Meet the team

 I am fortunate to have worked in the voluntary sector most of my adult life, assisting grassroots community organisations through training and development support, particularly through times of change.
 Most recently, I worked for two Edinburgh voluntary organisations on edible gardening programmes (a passion of mine) and focused on volunteer recruitment and support there and with tour guides at Newbattle Abbey College.

-I was attracted to the Place-based programme because of the Foundation’s recognition of the local impact of austerity measures, its commitment to grassroots community development and to doing things differently.
+I was attracted to the Place-based programme because of Corra Foundation’s recognition of the local impact of austerity measures, its commitment to grassroots community development and to doing things differently.
 This is an important time for us to get better at reaching local people and an important time for communities to come together.

 Louisa Cocris – Community Co-ordinator (Fife)